Geodan/pg2b3dm/README.md

 - If color column is specified and database type is 'text', 1 color per building is used;

-- If color column is specified and database type is '_text', a color per triangle is used.
+- If color column is specified and database type is 'text[]', 1 color per triangle is used.
 Exception is thrown when number

 of colors doesn't equal the number of triangles in geometry.
 Order of colors must be equal to order of triangles.